joelgraff/rogue86/README.md

 3. Repeat step #2 until the program runs (9x or 10x)

 The program is split across several files to manage code editing in the BASICA editor.
 Thus, in order to run the program as a whole, it must be first "built" by merging all of the files into a single file.
 Once complete, the resulting file can be saved for future use (e.g., EDITOR.BAS).

+## Status

+Currently, only the editor exists.
+A key map describing all of the key functions will be added soon.
+The editor is fully functional for creating basic color text screens using most of the ASCII character set.